processone/docs.ejabberd.im/content/admin/guide/oauth.md

 #### Acting as an admin

-With both HTTP remote call mechanism, you can either act as a user or act as an admin (See previous reference about access rules).
+With both HTTP remote call mechanisms, you can either act as a user or act as an admin (See previous reference about access rules).

 To act as an admin from a ReST API call, the HTTP request must contain